GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radiator.md

 ## Overview

 GluuRadiator is an authentication plugin for [Radiator](https://radiatorsoftware.com/products/radiator/), a robust AAA server built for ISPs and carriers.
-With this plugin, RADIUS users can be sent to the Gluu Server for authentication and single sign-on (SSO).
-The plugin does not, however, handle RADIUS `Accounting-Request` packets, and simply returns `Access-Accept` for said packets.
+With this plugin, the Gluu Server can be used for authentication and single sign-on (SSO) to RADIUS applications, such as VPN and Wi-fi.

+!!!
+Note
+    This plugin does not handle RADIUS `Accounting-Request` packets, and simply returns `Access-Accept` for these packets.

 ## Prerequisites